titumozammel/human-energy-economics/README.md

 | **Decision Quality** | Determines whether action can be appropriately directed |
 | **Enablement** | Determines whether organizational conditions permit action |

-> **Demand, Human Energy, Capability, Connection, Decision Quality, and Enablement are execution factors—not diagnoses in themselves.**
+**Demand, Human Energy, Capability, Connection, Decision Quality, and Enablement are execution factors—not diagnoses in themselves.**

 The diagnostic conditions identify what is limiting their effective contribution.

 ---

-# 17. The Three Defining Statements

-1. **Organizational Capacity is an organization-level economic asset representing potential organizational ability to mobilize and sustain action.**

-2. **Human Energy is a distinct human-level economic asset that contributes to usable capacity without being reducible to Organizational Capacity.**

-3. **Capability represents potential; capacity is the ability to mobilize and apply that potential; effective application converts capacity and capability into purposeful action; execution converts application into results; preservation and renewal make valuable execution repeatable.**

----

-# 18. The Definitive HEE Thesis
+# 17. The HEE Thesis

 HEE diagnoses where Organizational Capacity and Human Energy are unnecessarily depleted, where required capacity or capability is deficient, where capabilities are disconnected, where organizational conditions constrain application, and—where available, connected, and enabled capacity still fails to become effective application—as a **Conversion Failure requiring further investigation**.

-### Compact Version

-> **HEE asks: What prevents the organization from turning its capacity and Human Energy into sustainable results?**
+Its objective is not to minimize work or energy consumption.

+It is to **increase valuable application and sustained execution without unnecessarily degrading the capacity required for future execution.**

 ---

-# 19. Conceptual Hierarchy
+# 18. Conceptual Hierarchy

 | Level | Concept | Purpose |
 |---|---|---|